twjeffery/DIO-test-2/_design_system/guidelines/accessibility.md

 ---
 layout: default
-title: Stepper
+title: Accessibility
-parent: Patterns
-nav_order: 6
+nav_order: 1
 ---

-# Stepper
+# Accessibility
 {: .no_toc }

 ## On this page